pivot-access-ltd/bma-offline-docs/originals/historical-release-notes-835.md

 <h4 id="heading--kvm-pod-improvements">KVM pod improvements</h4>

 KVM pods were initially created to help developers quickly iterate and test new functionality while developing MAAS.
-But KVM pods have also become an essential tool for administrators, allowing them to make better use of resources across the datacenter.
+But KVM pods have also become an essential tool for administrators, allowing them to make better use of resources across the data centre.
 As KVM pods were initially targeted at developers, MAAS lacked features more useful for administrators.
 MAAS 2.4 rectifies these shortcomings with the following improvements:

 **Pod AZs**